After

 using household "Goop".
 Finally the entire roof was stained to achieve

-the proper antique finish appearance.
+the proper weathered finish appearance.

 |